Obama tweets, and a million follow: 'It's Barack. Really!'

 Obama and his advisers pioneered the use of social media like Twitter and Facebook in the 2008 presidential campaign and have embraced their use in the White House as well.

-As media attention has increasing shifted towards the 2016 presidential campaign, the White House has boosted its use of social media to break and shape news.
+As media attention has increasing shifted toward the 2016 presidential campaign, the White House has boosted its use of social media to break and shape news.

 On Monday, the White House tweeted a short video of Obama sending his tweet from the Oval Office, perched on the edge of the historic Resolute presidential desk.